-Since the company's founding in 1918, this management philosophy has formed the foundation of all our business activities.
+This management philosophy has formed the foundation of all our business activities.
 As the key element of this philosophy, we have the basic concept of the "company as a public entity of society."
 All the management resources of a company-including the people, money, and commodities-all come from society.
 While the company engages in business activities using the resources entrusted by society, it also develops along with society, and so the company's activities must be transparent, fair, and just.